k2bd/awstin/docs/developer/releasing.md

 # Making a Release

-To release, open a PR to master.
-Normal merge, do not squash the commit.
+Make sure the version in `awstin/__init__.py` matches the new version.

-Once merged to master, a new version should be automatically built and uploaded to PyPI.
+From a commit on `main`, create a new tag of the format `v0.1.2`.
+Then push it.

-Then open a PR to develop that bumps the version in `awstin/__init__.py`.
-This is a good opportunity to re-enable squash and merge.
+A new version should be automatically built and uploaded to PyPI.